Last Updated July 11, 2020

 How to Buy a St. Kitts and Nevis Passport

-The St. Kitts and Nevis CBI program offers two different routes toward obtaining citizenship and a passport.
-They are the industry-standard ones: either make a non-refundable donation or invest in pre-approved real estate – straightforward stuff.
+The St. Kitts citizenship by investment requirements includes two different routes toward obtaining citizenship and a passport.
+They are the industry-standard ones: either make a non-refundable donation or invest in government-approved real estate straightforward stuff.

 Let’s talk about each of these options in more detail.